Chautauqua—how do you pronounce it

 \shah-'TALK-wah\ is a free dinner TALK series for faculty and first-years.

 Since the fall of 2008, Duke's Chautauqua series has replicated the spirit of 19th-century Chautauqua assemblies that took compelling cultural education to rural communities.
 In the setting of a free catered gourmet dinner, the series brings luminary Duke professors into East Campus residence halls for a discussion with first-year students, with a special emphasis on their research that connects to current political, social, scientific and environmental issues.
 Students have the opportunity to explore multiple majors without committing to a whole semester of classes and to spend quality time with faculty members in a small-group setting.
-Past speakers have included academics such as political scientist Peter Feaver, Biology professor Mohamed Noor, and Duke's President Richard Brodhead.
+Past speakers have included academics such as political scientist Peter Feaver and Biology professor Mohamed Noor.
 We seek to blur the lines between academic space and residential space so that our newest students understand that the intellectual life does not end in the classroom, and that their academic experiences have great relevance to current events.

 To see the fall 2017 list of lectures and sign up: Click Here.